Our CoPilot application provides in-cab GPS navigation that is safe and truck-legal in regions around the world.

 For mobile SDK integration, we offer two options:

-SDK Libraries (Formerly CPIK): CoPilot SDK Libraries is a plug-in model, with the CoPilot API library embedded directly into the partner application.
+CPIK Libraries: CoPilot Integration Kit (CPIK) libraries is a plug-in model, with the CoPilot API library embedded directly into the partner application.
 CoPilot is part of and only works within that application.
 This creates an enhanced, single-application user experience with the option of a hybrid partner / CoPilot UI.
-SDK Libraries provide the deepest level of configuration and customization available in CoPilot.
+CPIK libraries provide the deepest level of configuration and customization available in CoPilot.

 SDK App: The CoPilot SDK App is a remote control model, with two separate applications communicating through a socket connection.
 CoPilot only works through partner app commands.
 The partner application passes instructions, configurations, and destinations to CoPilot and receives back trip events and other data.
 App switching can be fully controlled for a seamless user experience.